thesfinox/ml-cicy/README.md

 Each [IPython](https://ipython.org/) notebook is entirely independent and can be run separately.
 The only real requirement is to first run (at least once) the _preanalysis_ notebook to generate the "analysis-ready" dataset.

+Notice that there are several versions of _apparently_ the same notebooks: those name _cicy3o_... refer to the original dataset, while _cicy3f_... to the dataset with **favourable** datasets.

 ## Installation Prerequisites

 In order to run the analysis you will need a _Jupyter_ installation (we used an [_Anaconda_](https://anaconda.org/) environment) using **Python 3.6** at least.
 Moreover you will be required to install the following packages: